 - the charges if you exceed your data or call allowance

-- package features (e.g. TV channels, anytime calls)
+- package features (e.g. free day time calls, TV channels).

 If you’ve already got a landline, and are happy to stick with Freeview TV instead of premium channels, you can simply go for a broadband package.
 The main choices you’ll face are around the type of broadband (ADSL, fibre or cable) you’re looking for, which will affect the speeds you’ll receive.
 You should also consider an unlimited data plan if you’re a heavy internet user.

 All broadband deals available through Compare the Market offer unlimited data, so you can browse, download and stream as much as you like.

 Because most broadband packages require a landline, getting a broadband and home phone package is usually cheaper than paying for these separately.
 By bundling the two together, you can get a discount on your overall deal, as well as options including free or even unlimited call minutes, as well as better rates on international calls.

 Bundling your broadband and phone together is particularly useful, as you’ll have one point of contact if something happens to your phoneline, which can affect both your phone and internet connection.